dieterich-lab/rna_protein_xlnet/README.md

 # Interpretation settings
 #
 looscores:
-  handletokens: remove # One of [remove, mask].
+  handletokens: remove # One of [remove, mask, replace].
 This determines how to treat the absence of a token during leave-one-out calculation.
+  replacementdict: None #  # List of lists of atomic tokens that should be replaced against each other if `--handletokens` is set to `replace`.
+Must be convertible into a valid python dictionarye,.g.: '{"A": ["a", "c", "g", "t"], "a": ["A", "C", "G", "T"], "AEJ": ["aej", "cej", "gej", "tej"], "aej": ["AEJ", "CEJ", "GEJ", "TEJ"]}'
 ```